Q Bend Limited (trading as Downsizr)

 (b) all activity under your Account;

-5.3 Global enterprise logistics carriers — Royal Mail, Parcelforce, FedEx, UPS, USPS, DHL, and comparable — deal with Downsizr on a business-to-business basis.
+5.3 National and international carriers – Royal Mail, Parcelforce, FedEx, UPS, USPS, DHL, Evri, DPD, and comparable – deal with Downsizr on a business-to-business basis.
 Where you book carriage through the Services, the contract for carriage is between Downsizr and you, and Downsizr has a back-to-back contract with the carrier.
 This is the only paid Transaction type where Downsizr is the direct counterparty.
+Local logistics partner jobs are different: a local logistics partner (for example, a local courier or removals firm admitted as a Partner) is engaged as a Partner Transaction, so the contract for the work is between the Owner and the Partner.
+Downsizr is not the counterparty to that work; it facilitates payment collection as the Partner's limited commercial agent under § 6.6.2

 6.1 Cataloguing fee.
 Owners may be charged per Item catalogued, per the prevailing rate on the pricing page.
-Up to ten (10) Items are catalogued free in the first cataloguing period; further Items beyond this free tier are charged at the prevailing per-item rate.
+Your first ten (10) Items are catalogued free; further Items are charged at the prevailing per-item rate.
 Charges are accumulated and billed in daily batches; a batch is only billed where its total meets the minimum batch threshold (currently £3 in the UK / $4 in the US), with smaller balances rolled forward to the next day.
-No cataloguing fee is charged for Items catalogued at a premium-cataloguing visit location during an active visit waiver, Items inside the free tier, or Items the Owner has flagged as gifts to friends or family where applicable.
+No cataloguing fee is charged for Items inside the free tier, Items catalogued at a premium-cataloguing visit location during an active visit benefit (§ 6.5), or on accounts Downsizr has designated as fee-exempt in writing

 6.2 Platform commission on Partner sales.
 Downsizr charges a platform commission on each Partner Transaction, deducted automatically from payment flows.
 The prevailing rates are: